johnemmanuelbond/loggers.larders/content/Articles/TO-DO.md

 - Dwarves have contact with empire 2 on the other side of the mountains
 - Need to develop elvish culture
 - Players may find pharael (elf) or Hagop (dwarf) in some ruins or something
-- Need a hostile island tribe to discourage sea travel, Harken must have bartered his way through
+- Flesh out calcar isles: Need a hostile island tribe to discourage sea travel, Harken must have bartered his way through
+- Write on Balkai and Lake Balkai (dwarven settlements)
+- Flesh out Eitheloth and elven civilization.
+Ruins of Elga Elluin on the shores of claw lake.
+Eitheloth is like nargothrond and more of a refuge/fortress than a city
+- Link nordwythe POIs to continent entry
+	- Brokenkeel fjords
+	- Ruined tower
+	- mountains of melian
+	- high/low taiga
+	- salt cave
+	- Shimmering Grove
+	- The Floes
+	- Wyfloe Delta

 Andradora:
 - Flesh out recent history: Just finished a civil war